icedhacker/architecture-katas/ADRs/monolithic-approach.md

 ## Consequences

 Postives:
-- Easier to develop and start with as there will be one single respository
+- Easier to develop and start with, as there will be one single respository
 - Easier to test as there is less integration points
 - Simpler to deploy with one time configuration effort
 - Simpler to scale vertically
-- No major learning curve needed here
+- No major learning curve needed
 - Simple monitoring with single instance and a single database

 Negatives:
 - Application becomes relatively large with time
 - Application growth means more complexity and slower start up time
 - Deployment of whole app with every update
-- Testing effort is higher with updates
-- CD is difficult
 - Low level of elasticity in scaling
 - Harder to adopt new technologies
 - One bug might lead to the whole app being down